Traditionally, affiliate marketing was reserved for retail brands, leaving B2B-focused companies with an empty dance card.

 6. Have patience.

 Any affiliate marketing program, regardless of what vertical you operate in, takes time, patience and perseverance.
-Each publisher partnership will be a unique relationship that takes time to build and manage.
+Each affiliate partnership will be a unique relationship that takes time to build and manage.

 What shouldn’t be a secret, but is to many who are new to affiliate marketing, is that if you build a strong foundation, keep the faith and be intentional about only working with credible partners, then the fruits of your labor will pay off.